THE PURSUIT OF EXCELLENCE

 Following Remuage and Dégorgement each bottle is given the addition of liqueur-de-dosage, a mixture of wine and fine sugar cane.
 Each Champagne’s liqueur-de-dosage is a sacred recipe and closely guarded secret often passed down from generation to generation.
 Our unique aged liqueur-de-dosage is precisely what gives Angel Champagne its superb taste and in fact, it’s very soul.

 When the bottles are ready, Angel’s dedicated craftsmen apply a four-piece label set.
-Each set includes our unique motif, embossed in highly polished pewter for both our Non-Vintage Brut and Rosé cuvées and in Black Pewter for our Vintages.
+Each set includes our unique motif, embossed in highly polished pewter for both our Non-Vintage Brut and Rosé cuvées and Black Pewter for our Vintages.

 There can never be any mistaking the undeniably distinctive aesthetic of each and every bottle of Angel Champagne.